pjaskulski/kursnbp/README.md

     Global Flags:
-         --version    Displays the version of the program -h --help       Displays help describing program commands and flags
+         --version    Displays the version of the program -h --help       Displays help describing program commands and flags -b --clipboard  Copy output to clipboard instead of printing ( Linux/FreeBSD: requires 'xclip' or 'xsel' command
+                      to be installed)

     Flags for commands:
       table: